 Where do you get your ideas?

 All over the place!
 Sometimes they literally just appear in my imagination.
 For instance, I have no memory of meeting my first main character.
+Jack in Treading Water appeared in my mind as a fully formed character who demanded I tell his story.
 Many of my books are sequels to others.
 Another one sprung from seeing a cute guy driving a black Mercedes convertible into Newport, Rhode Island, on an August Friday night.
-I wondered, Wheres he going?
-The answer to that question is my book, The Fall.
+I wondered, ”Where’s he going?”
+The answer to that question is my book The Fall.
 I also love to eavesdrop!
-Once, while waiting for a delayed flight, I listened into a conversation between two twenty somethings who were on their way to visit their significant others.
+Once, while waiting for a delayed flight, I listened into a conversation between two twenty-somethings who were on their way to visit their significant others.
 They discovered they were on the same flight home.
-I remember thinking, wouldnt it be something if they ended up together?
+I remember thinking, wouldn’t it be something if they ended up together?
 That conversation resulted in Love at First Flight.
-Sometimes, its just a germ of an idea that leads to a novel.
+Sometimes, it’s just a germ of an idea that leads to a novel.
 The idea of a pilot being punched in the face by an irate customer in an airport shop led to Everyone Loves a Hero.
-Sometimes, I'll read something in the paper that sets off my imagination.
+Sometimes, I’ll read something in the paper that sets off my imagination.
 Fatal Affair was inspired by a real-life story about a congressman who was found dead in his D.C. area home.
 The Green Mountain Series was inspired by a spot on the NBC Nightly News about the real-life Vermont Country Store and the family that owns it.

 Do you know how your story is going to end when you begin?

 How long does it take you to write a novel?